avvo/delsolr/README.txt

     rsp = c.query('dismax', :query => 'shuffle mp3 player')
     puts rsp.ids[0]

+	# using local params for filters / facets
+	Use :localparams => {} syntax to add local params to filters and facets

 == REQUIREMENTS:

-You need Solr installed somewhere so you can query it ;)
+You need Solr(1.4 or higher) installed somewhere so you can query it ;)

 == INSTALL: